Mac Pro (2010)

 - LEM's Leopard Group is for those using Mac OS X 10.5 and 10.6.

-If one SuperDrive isn't enough, put in a second one for US$100 more.
+If one 18x SuperDrive (the fastest yet in a Mac) isn't enough, put in a second one for US$100 more.
 And you can upgrade from Apple's regular wired keyboard and Mighty Mouse to the wireless (Bluetooth) version.

-A headphone jack, two USB 2.0 ports, a FireWire 400 port, and a FireWire 800 port are located on the front of the Mac Pro for easy access.
+A headphone jack, two USB 2.0 ports, and two FireWire 800 ports are located on the front of the Mac Pro for easy access, and there are more ports on the back.
+There are no FireWire 400 ports; FireWire 400 devices are supported using a FireWire 800-to-400 cable or adapter.

 Intel-based Macs use a partitioning scheme known as GPT.
 Only Macintel models can boot from GPT hard drives.
 Both PowerPC and Intel Macs can boot from APM (Apple's old partitioning scheme) hard drives, which is the format you must use to create a universal boot drive in Leopard.
 Power PC Macs running any version of the Mac OS prior to 10.4.2 cannot mount GPT volumes.
 PowerPC Macs won't let you install OS X to a USB drive or choose it as your startup volume, although there is a work around for that.